Virginia Democrats seek full control of statehouse in 2024 bellwether

 Democrats lost their trifecta in Richmond two years ago when Gov. Glenn Youngkin (R) was elected and the GOP won back control of the House of Delegates.
 However, Democrats say they feel optimistic now following a better-than-expected performance in the midterm elections last year.

 The party’s strategists and operatives also point to special election wins inside and outside of Virginia this year.
-In January, Virginia Democrats won the special election for the seventh state district.
+In January, Virginia Democrats won the special election for the state’s 7th District.
 Several Democratic wins followed that win in special elections in New Hampshire, Pennsylvania, Tennessee and Ohio.

 “The best indicator of future elections are elections that have already taken place,” said Abhi Rahman, communications director for the Democratic Legislative Campaign Committee, which is a group dedicated to electing Democrats in state-level races.